TheBlackSquidward/ResoruceChickens/README.md

 #### Modpack Permission

-You're free to use the mod in your modpack.
+You're free to use this mod in your modpack just do not claim this work as your own.

 ***